SANER 2025

 Submission Instructions

 Submitted papers must have been neither previously accepted for publication nor concurrently submitted for review in another journal, book, conference, or workshop.
 All submissions must come in PDF format and conform, at the time of submission, to the IEEE Conference Proceedings Formatting Guidelines (title in 24pt font and full text in 10pt font, LaTEX users must use \documentclass[10pt,conference]{IEEEtran} without including the compsoc or compsocconf option.
+IEEE paper templates can be accessed from their official location.
 Also, papers must comply with the IEEE Policy on Authorship.
 All submissions must be in English.
 All papers must be submitted in PDF format through the web-based submission system https://easychair.org/conferences/?conf=saner2025.
 Submissions should not exceed 12 pages (the last 2 pages for references only) and should be uploaded electronically in PDF format via EasyChair.
 Submissions that do not adhere to these limits or that violate the formatting guidelines will be desk-rejected without review.

 Important note: SANER 2025 follows a full double-anonymous review process.
 To be compliant with the double-anonymous policy, submitted papers must adhere to the following rules (largely reused from ASE 2017 double-anonymous instructions):